mahmutovAR/imagesort/README.md

-"mode" = default, dryrun, copy default - sorts images and moves them from the initial folder to the target folder dryrun – creates the html report #later copy - sorts images and copies them to the target folder
+"mode" = default, dryrun, copy default - sorts images and moves them from the initial folder to the target folder dryrun – creates the html repor in the target folder copy - sorts images and copies them to the target folder

-Application works on Python 3.8.0 and up, with next libraries:
+Application works on Python 3.8.0 and up, with next modules:
 PIL (installation required for Python 3.7)
-Chameleon # will be used later
+Chameleon